NUCS349/hw6-neural-networks/problems.tex.md

 16. (0.5 points) For any binary function of binary inputs, is it possible to construct some deep network built using only perceptron activation functions that can calculate this function correctly?
 If so, how would you do it?
 If not, why not?

-17. (0.5 points) Is it possible to learn any arbitrary binary function from data using a network build only using percetron activation functions?
+17. (0.5 points) Is it possible to learn any arbitrary binary function from data using a network build only using linear activation functions?
 If so, how would you do it?
 If not, why not?

-18. (0.5 points) Is it possible to build a network out of linear nodes t

-19. (0.5 points)
+18. (1 point) An adverarial example is an example that is designed to cause your machine learning model to fail.
+Gradient descent ML methods (like deep networks) update their weights by descending the gradient on the loss function L(X,Y,W) with respect to W. Here, X is a training example, Y is the true label and W are the weights.
+Explain how you could create an adversarial example by using the gradient with respect to X instead of W.